deepgram/web-next/content/blog/posts/introducing-topic-detection-feature/index.md

 ## Identify over 350 topics

-Deepgram’s Topic Detection  feature identifies patterns and generates key topics along with the output text, confidence score for each topic, and word positions to identify segments of speech.
-Deepgram’s Topic Detection is based on Topic Modeling which is an unsupervised machine learning technique to cluster generated text based on the detected topics.
+Deepgram's Topic Detection  feature identifies patterns and generates key topics along with the output text, confidence score for each topic, and word positions to identify segments of speech.
+Deepgram's Topic Detection is based on Topic Modeling which is an unsupervised machine learning technique to cluster generated text based on the detected topics.
 It supports over 350 topics.
 Topic Extraction can be enabled using detect\_topics=true  and is supported for English language and pre-recorded audio and is available for both our on-prem and hosted customers.

+## Implement Topic Detection with Deepgram

 To implement Topic Detection from audio recordings, all you need to do is add detect\_topics=true in your API call.

+### With cURL

 ```bash
 curl --request POST \